 The people who buy into this “do more” hype will end their lives thoroughly disappointed that they neglected their family and friends, not to mention that small but powerful inner voice telling them that they never actually wanted to climb the corporate ladder.
 Tim Kreider’s essay Lazy: A Manifesto sublimely captures this malady and I’m jealous that I didn’t write it.

 How do you know when it’s time to leave your box?
-Listen to your body and mind, and with practice the signs will become clearer.
+Listen to your body and mind, and with practice, the signs will become clearer.

 2. Take vacations, often.

 You can’t afford not to take long vacations.
 This time out of the Burn Box will serve to sharpen your most valuable tools: your mind and your spirit.
-Scientists told me so.

 Leisure is a predictor of well-being and satisfaction with life, including your health, work enjoyment, creativity and even marital satisfaction.

 Oh, you only get two weeks of vacation per year?
 Negotiate four, six or eight!
 Demand it!
 You get in life what you have the courage to ask for.

 Let’s smash the myth that vacations hurt productivity—the opposite is true.
 Nine of 10 of the most productive countries are in Europe, where four weeks of paid vacation is the minimum across the board.
 In some places, six, eight or 12 weeks of vacation is not unusual.
 The United States has the lowest number of paid vacations out of these 10 countries and ranks 6th in productivity.